 A beautiful medieval town close to Nice, perched on a rocky outcrop with stunning views across the Mediterranean Sea

-The French Riviera is known globally as a trendy destination of the rich and famous who head there each year along with the hoi polloi in their masses to crowd the beaches and wide, splendid boulevards.
+The French Riviera is known globally as a trendy destination for the rich and famous who head there each year along with the hoi polloi in their masses to crowd the beaches and wide, splendid boulevards.
 This is not everyone’s cup of tea (although the Mediterranean Sea is a sight to behold) but you will be glad to know there are some little gems of towns and villages which are strangely free of the hordes of tourists.
 One such town is Eze – beautifully situated on a steep hill that overlooks the intensely blue Mediterranean sea.

 What to see in Eze